cfloisand/FSPopoverBubble/README.md

 - `dismissesOnTap` (controls whether the popover should automatically dismiss itself if tapped)

 ## License
-UCPopoverBubble is released under the MIT license.
-See [LICENSE](https://github.com/madebyuppercut/UCPopoverBubble/blob/master/LICENSE.txt) for more details.
+FSPopoverBubble is released under the MIT license.
+See [LICENSE](https://github.com/cfloisand/FSPopoverBubble/blob/master/LICENSE.txt) for more details.